moteus/lua-llthreads2/README.md

 thread:start()

--- we can not use `thread:join(0)` because we can not call it twice -- so all returned vaules will be lost while thread:alive() do
+-- we can not use `thread:join(0)` because we can not call it twice -- so all returned values will be lost while thread:alive() do
   -- do some work
 end